• Skip to primary navigation

 8. Cereal granola.
 Bring ¾ cup sugar, ½ cup corn syrup, and ¼ cup butter to a boil over medium heat.
 Boil for one minute, then remove from heat.
 Stir in 6 cups cornflakes, 1 cup peanuts, and ½ cup dried cranberries.
 Spread mixture on waxed paper about ¼-inch thick and allow to cool.
 Break into pieces.

 I like this with almonds and cherries or walnuts and dried banana or pecans and dried cranberries.
-You could make up lots of different combinations.
+You could make up lots of different flavor combinations.
 I've also considered stirring in chocolate or peanut butter chips or M&Ms after it's cooled a bit.
 I haven't tried that, though.

 Because of the butter, you need to keep the granola in the refrigerator.

 10. Fried ice cream.
 There are two ways to make fried ice cream.
-For both, you make ice cream balls and then refreeze them for 3 hours or overnight (to get them really firm).
+For both, you make vanilla ice cream balls and then refreeze them for 3 hours or overnight (to get them really firm).

 For real fried ice cream, combine a tablespoon of cinnamon with a few cups of crushed corn flakes.
 Roll the ice cream balls in this mixture then deep fry for 10 to 15 seconds.